NCERT Solutions Class 8 Social Science History Our Pasts III Chapter 8

 10. Why were Jyoti Rao Phule and Ramaswamy Naicker critical of the national movement?
 Did their criticism help the national struggle in any way?

-Jyoti Rao Phule and Ramaswamy Naicker both were critical of the national movement, as they thought that there were no differences between anti-colonialists and the colonialists.
-Phule thought that the upper-caste people who wanted to fight against the Britishers will want to rule once the Britishers leave.
-Phule was always against the upper caste people as he called them the ‘outsiders.’
+Jyoti Rao Phule and Ramaswamy Naicker both were critical of the national movement, as they thought that there were no differences between anti-colonialists and colonialists.
+Phule thought that the upper-caste people who wanted to fight against the British would want to rule once the British left.
+Phule was always against the upper caste people, as he called them the ‘outsiders.’